What we know about the story of Shayla the puppy

 The Anson County Animal Shelter consulted with the state on the procedures for the unvaccinated dog, and confirmed to NBC Charlotte that there is an up-to 10-day quarantine period for the shelter to euthanize the dog for testing.

-The policy in question does not require the shelter wait the full 10 days, and after consultation with the state on the unknown nature of the unvaccinated puppy's condition, the shelter decided to start the testing process for rabies, and euthanized Shayla early Tuesday afternoon.
+The policy in question does not require the shelter wait the full 10 days, and after consultation with the state on the unknown nature of the puppy's condition since it was not properly vaccianted, the shelter decided to start the testing process for rabies, and euthanized Shayla early Tuesday afternoon.

+Gretchen could barely handle the news.
+"I was just heartbroken," she continued.
+"Devastated that an innocent puppy lost her life."

 The Greater Charlotte SPCA also posted on their Facebook page Tuesday, claiming many of the same things that the 'Saving Shayla' Facebook group mentions in it's posts.
 At this time, there is still little verification on many of the claims made in the post.